 Program overview

 The Bruce Power Women in Nuclear Engineering Co-op Program is a unique opportunity designed specifically for female applicants interested in pursuing a career in nuclear engineering.
 This program is the only undergraduate nuclear engineering program available in Canada, providing students with a comprehensive understanding of the nuclear fuel cycle, including mining, plant operation, and waste management.
-Students will engage in various internship opportunities at Bruce Power, located in Kincardine, which enhances their practical experience and prepares them for future careers in the field.
+Students will engage in a curriculum that covers essential topics such as nuclear plant design, radiation protection, and nuclear physics.
+The program emphasizes experiential learning, allowing students to apply their knowledge through internships at Bruce Power in Kincardine, ensuring they are well-prepared for their future careers.

 Featured Experiences

-• Access to innovative labs, including the Corrosion and Electrochemistry Laboratory and the Radiation Protection Laboratory.
+- Access to Modern Facilities: Students benefit from state-of-the-art laboratories, including the Corrosion and Electrochemistry Laboratory and the Nuclear Simulation Laboratory.

 Career Options